tbarbette/fastclick/README.md

 improved Netmap support and a new DPDK support.
 It is the result of our ANCS paper available at http://hdl.handle.net/2268/181954 .

+The wiki provides documentation about the elements and how to use some FastClick features such as batching.

 Partial DPDK support is now reverted into vanilla Click (without support for batching, auto-thread assignment, thread vector, ...).